Max Coleman (geoscientist): Career

-Coleman's academic career consisted of being appointed as an Adjunct Professor at the University of Reading from 1988 to 1995.
-He was promoted to Professor there in 1995 and remained in the post until 2005.
-Additionally, since 2013, he has been a Visiting Associate in Geochemistry at the Geological and Planetary Sciences Division at California Institute of Technology.
-He also holds the title of Emeritus Professor at the University of Reading.
+Coleman served as an adjunct professor at the University of Reading from 1988 to 1995, before being promoted to professor in 1995, a position he held until 2005.
+He was later appointed emeritus professor at Reading.
+Since 2013, he has also been a visiting associate in Geochemistry at the Division of Geological and Planetary Sciences at the California Institute of Technology.

-As a geoscientist, Coleman was Head of the NERC Stable Isotope Facility at the British Geological Survey from 1973 to 1983.
-He then worked as Head of the Inorganic Geochemistry Group, Manager of the Geochemistry Branch, and Coordinator of Exploration Corporate Research at BP Research Centre from 1983 to 1992.
-In 1992, he joined BP Exploration as a Manager of long-term research and Coordinator of Exploration University Liaison, and remained at BP Exploration until 1995.
-Subsequently, from 2000 to 2003, he held the position of Distinguished Visiting Scientist at JPL.
-Since 2003, he has been appointed as Principal Scientist, Director of the Center for Life Detection, and Senior Research Scientist at JPL.
+As a geoscientist, Coleman was head of the NERC Stable Isotope Facility at the British Geological Survey from 1973 to 1983.
+He subsequently worked at the BP Research Centre as head of the Inorganic Geochemistry Group, Manager of the Geochemistry Branch, and Coordinator of Exploration Corporate Research (1983–1992).
+From 1992 to 1995, he was manager of long-term research and coordinator of Exploration University Liaison at BP Exploration.
+He later joined the Jet Propulsion Laboratory (JPL), serving as distinguished visiting scientist (2000–2003), before becoming principal scientist, director of the Center for Life Detection, and senior research scientist from 2003 onward.

-Coleman was elected President of the European Union of Geosciences from 2001 to 2003 and by merging it with the European Geophysical Society, was one of the founding members of the European Geosciences Union.
-He is also one of the founding members of the Forensic Isotope Ratio Mass Spectrometry (FIRMS) network and remains a member of the steering group there.
-Moreover, he is a Scientific Editor at the journal Terra Nova.
+Coleman was elected president of the European Union of Geosciences from 2001 to 2003, and, through its merger with the European Geophysical Society, became one of the founding members of the European Geosciences Union.
+He is also a founding member of the Forensic Isotope Ratio Mass Spectrometry (FIRMS) network and continues to serve on its steering group.
+In addition, he is a scientific editor for the journal Terra Nova.

 Research

-In his early research, Coleman, alongside colleagues, provided a characterization of microbial metabolisms in geological material, and highlighted that organic matter is formed by different processes such as sulphate reduction, concretion and dolmite formation, and recrystallization.
-He also devised a method for analyzing hydrogen isotopes that consisted of a reaction of pure zinc with water to produce zinc oxide and hydrogen gas, which could then be used to measure the ratio of deuterium to hydrogen.
-His work demonstrated that sulfate-reducing bacteria could directly reduce ferric iron in anaerobic aquatic sediments.
-With Ader and other collaborators, he introduced a method for the analysis of chlorine stable isotope composition of chlorate and perchlorate in which the δ^{37}CI values of synthetic CIO_{4}^{-} were first reported.
-He then measured microbial perchlorate reduction in both positive and negative fractionations, which showed traces of strongly nonequilibrium oxidation.
+In his early research, Coleman, together with colleagues, characterized microbial metabolisms in geological material.
+They demonstrated that organic matter can form through processes such as sulfate reduction, concretion and dolmite formation, and recrystallization.
+He also devised a method for analyzing hydrogen isotopes in which pure zinc reacts with water to produce zinc oxide and hydrogen gas.
+This hydrogen was then used to measure the ratio of deuterium to hydrogen.
+His work further showed that sulfate-reducing bacteria could directly reduce ferric iron in anaerobic aquatic sediments.
+With Ader and other collaborators, Coleman introduced a method for analyzing the chlorine stable isotope composition of chlorate and perchlorate, first reporting δ^{37}CI values of synthetic CIO_{4}^{-}.
+He then measured microbial perchlorate reduction, documenting both positive and negative fractionations and revealing traces of strongly nonequilibrium oxidation.
+In July of 1985, Coleman published "Geochemistry of Diagenetic Non-Silicate Minerals Kinetic Considerations" along with several colleagues in which he explored the chemical changes that occur in minerals after they are buried.

-In another study, Coleman found the presence of photosynthetic bacteria in 3.4 billion-year-old rocks.
-He also reported the first bromine isotope composition in natural water, which helped to establish the first natural variation range of bromine stable isotopes.
-Moreover, his later research is directed towards biological in-situ resource utilization so that astronauts can eventually grow their own food on the lunar surface.
+In another study, Coleman discovered photosynthetic bacteria in 3.4 billion-year-old rocks.
+He also reported the first bromine isotope composition in natural water, establishing the initial natural variation range of bromine stable isotopes.
+In later work, his research focused on biological in-situ resource utilization to make it possible for astronauts to grow food on the lunar surface.